pdbradley/guessref/README.md

 The api can handle the input from users (guessing references etc) and do scoring simultaneously.
 So my basic thought is that once you start a game session, it just marches on until finished, and users can join, guess, etc, and those are just separate api calls that happen alongside the ticking timer of the game.

+**8/4/21**

+Got a "ticking" game engine that runs through rounds and verses, revealing words one at a time until it ends.
+Each tick schedules the next tick as it ends.
+Some halfway ok tests.

+Also built some logic to add some very lame fake answers to verses.
+This will need to be pretty sharp but for now it's ok.

+Struggling with, as always, front end stuff.
+Bulma, React.
+React router is nice, easy to understand.

+Next step is to create an api endpoint to create a game session and also start it, then wire that into react somewhere.